Practice Anytime, Anywhere

 The CALL Lab serves all students enrolled in the various undergraduate and graduate language courses.

-All pedagogical content on the CALL Lab site was created by the senior English teaching team at the Faculty of Humanistic Studies, including:
+All pedagogical content on the CALL Lab site was created by the language teaching team at the Faculty of Humanistic and Arts.
+Every exercise is revised by the CALL Lab team.

 Yes, you may practice each quiz or exercise as many times as you need.